 As a closing note, I’d like to point out that there are more headers sent by the server than are being picked up and used on the client side by feed readers.
 These extra headers, like Vary, are there to support “web accelerators”, reverse-proxies, corporate/network web proxies, and other middleware that needs to be aware of and accommodate for caching.

-Please note that every header mentioned in this article that is being set multiple times (like Vary, Cache-Control, A-IM, and Accept-Encoding) can either be sent individually as duplicates or be combined in to a comma separated list in a single header.
+Please note that every header mentioned in this article that’s being set multiple times (like Vary, Cache-Control, A-IM, and Accept-Encoding) can either be sent individually as duplicates or be combined in to a comma-separated list in a single header.
 The latter is the strongly preferred for compatibility.